PayPrecisePremium UK Salary Tools

 About £4,000 gross may be needed.
 This is the simple “close the gap to £100,000” logic many users want.

-Why it matters: the page turns a tax threshold into an actionable pension figure.
+The value here: a tax threshold becomes an actionable pension figure.

 Example 3